 These effortless Chinese Green Beans are pan-fried to blistered perfection then coated with a garlicky-sweet-spicy sauce that makes them impossible to resist.

 Fried green beans tossed with a sweet and feisty garlicky soy sauce are a staple in most Chinese restaurants.
 I find them completely addictive and always order them when we are getting takeout.
-Sadly, our favourite Chinese restaurant has closed but it turns out recreating a similar dish at home is quick and easy.

 Chinese Green Beans (Sichuan-Style) Cooking Method